hkevin01/poe-com-scraper/README.md

 # Poe.com Scraper

-A Python-based web scraper designed to extract data from Poe.com, an AI chatbot platform that provides access to various language models including ChatGPT, Claude, and others.
+A Python-based tool to collect and analyze publicly available data from Poe.com, an AI chatbot platform featuring models like ChatGPT, Claude, and more.

 ## 📋 Table of Contents
 - [Overview](#overview)
 - [Features](#features)
 - [Installation](#installation)